Dashboard

 -

-You can then further refine filtering using the available options (role, status, tags, or a custom saved filter).
-The result is a request overview that exactly matches what you need to track on the dashboard.
+You can then further refine filtering using available options (roles, statuses, tags, or saved custom filters).
+The result is a request overview that exactly matches what you want to monitor on the dashboard.

 Tip

-Having a quick overview of these critical items directly on the dashboard helps you manage work more efficiently and prevent unnecessary delays.
+Having a quick overview of these critical items directly on the dashboard helps you manage work more efficiently and avoid unnecessary delays.

 News

-The widget is used to display important updates published by the administrator.
-This gives users an overview of new features, process changes, or other announcements directly on their dashboard.
+This widget is used to display important announcements published by an administrator.
+Users gain an overview of new features, process changes, or other updates directly on their dashboard.

 - Area from which the news should be displayed.